Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Playing With Poetry/Playing With Poetry.md

 _____
 ## 27.

-As the End of the Order drew near;
+As the End of the Old Order drew near;

 the Sane became pariahs;